raspimana/TF2-Scripts/README.md

 * 4 is for building a teleporter exit.
 When you have used a key.
 It will go back to being the default binds (1 for slot1 etc).

-Also, he will say "dammit!" every time you shoot.
+Also, you will say "Dammit!" every time you use left mouse button.

 ####Medic:
 | Button(s) | Function | Extras |